sylmarien/ulhpc-school/README.md

 # UL HPC Tutorial: Using RESIF to manage software modules

-The objective of this tutorial is to present how to interact with the software installed on the UL HPC platform, from using provided software to extending the stack by adding new software on the platform, and also replicating the architecture on a local machine.
+The objective of this tutorial is to present how to interact with the software installed on the UL HPC platform, from using provided software to extending the software collection by adding new software on the platform, and also reproducing the software environment on a local workstation.

-This course is divided in three chapters that are going through each of the previously stated use cases.
+This course is divided in three chapters that are going through each of these use cases.

-The [first chapter](#understanding-and-using-the-software-available-on-the-ul-hpc-platform) goes through the architecture of the software stack and the basic tools to start using them.
+The [first chapter](#understanding-and-using-the-software-available-on-the-ul-hpc-platform) details the architecture of the software collection and the basic tools to start using the software.
-The [second chapter](#adding-a-software-to-the-existing-stack) goes through the process of adding new software to the existing stack as a user using RESIF, an internally developped tool to manage the software stack on the platform.
+The [second chapter](#adding-a-software-to-the-existing-stack) defines the process of adding new software to the existing stack as a user using RESIF, the tool developed internally to manage the software stack on the UL HPC platform.
-The [third chapter](#replicating-the-architecture-of-the-platform-on-a-local-environment) goes through the process of replicating the software stack present on the platform, or part of it, on a local environment.
+The [third chapter](#replicating-the-architecture-of-the-platform-on-a-local-environment) explains the process of reproducing the software stack present on the platform, or part of it, in a local environment.

-## Understanding and using the software available on the UL HPC platform
+## Using the software environment available on the UL HPC platform

-Before starting this tutorial, please make sure you are on a compute node and not on the access node.
-To get ressources on a compute, use the following command:
+Before starting this tutorial, please make sure you are on a compute node of Gaia/Chaos and not on the access node.
+To get resources on a compute node, use the following command:
 `(access)$> oarsub -I -l nodes=1,walltime=1:00:00`
 (for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)

-The software architecture on the platform revolves around the `module` tool.
-This command is at the core of the workflow to use a software on the platform, so we're going to cover its most basic commands before going any further.
+Using the software available on the UL HPC platform is done through [environment modules](http://modules.sourceforge.net/)/[Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) which provide a `module` command that we review in the following section.
+Environment Modules allow us to provide a multitude of applications and libraries in multiple versions.
+These tools use special files named "modules" that define ways to manage environment variables such as PATH, LD_LIBRARY_PATH and MANPATH, enabling the easy loading and unloading of application/library profiles and their dependencies.

-### `module` command basics and basic workflow
+### `module` command basics and workflow

-`module` can list all the software modules installed in the software stack:
+By using `module available` (or the shorter forms `module avail` or `module av`) we can list all the software modules of the software stack:

     (node)$> module avail
     ------------------- /opt/apps/devel/v0.0-20150212/core/modules/bio ----------------
     bio/ABySS/1.3.4-goolf-1.4.10-Python-2.7.3        bio/Bowtie2/2.2.2-goolf-1.4.10   (D)
     bio/ABySS/1.3.4-ictce-5.3.0-Python-2.7.3  (D)    bio/Cufflinks/2.0.2-goolf-1.4.10
     [...]
-Note that this would output a lot of text on the clusters since there are a lot of installed software, to limit the output we can limit it to what we are interested in, for example the GROMACS software :
+Note that this command returns a lot of information since there is a lot of installed software.
+To reduce the output we can search for what we are interested in, for example:

     (node)$> module avail 2>&1 | grep -i gromacs bio/GROMACS/4.6.1-ictce-5.3.0-hybrid
     bio/GROMACS/4.6.1-ictce-5.3.0-mt
     bio/GROMACS/4.6.5-goolf-1.4.10-mt (D)
     [...]
-This will only output the software modules from the software stack that contain "gromacs" in their name.
+This will only output the software modules from the software stack that contain "gromacs" (case insensitive) in their name.

-To start using the version you want, for example `bio/GROMACS/4.6.5-goolf-1.4.10-mt`, we are going to `load` the software module:
+To start using an application in the version we require, for example `bio/GROMACS/4.6.5-goolf-1.4.10-mt`, we are going to `load` its software module:
 `(node)$> module load bio/GROMACS/4.6.5-goolf-1.4.10-mt`

-You can now use the software and work with it.
-To check that it is actually loaded, list the loaded software modules:
+We can now use the software by running its commands (e.g. for Gromacs we can now use `mdrun`).

+To check the currently loaded modules, we use the `module list` command:

     (node)$> module list
     Currently Loaded Modules: